Maytee Martinez

-Maytee Zaray Martinez (born March 7, 1994) in New Jersey) is a Cuban American model, designer, and television personality.
+Maytee Zaray Martinez (born March 7, 1992) is a Cuban American model, designer, and television personality.
 She was raised in West New York, New Jersey.

-Martinez began modeling at the age of 13, when she moved to Miami, Florida, to pursue modeling.
-Here, she enrolled in modeling classes at the Alicia Faccio Modeling School in Doral, Florida, and graduated from Miami International University for Art & Design with a Bachelor's Degree in Fashion Merchandise in 2010.
-That year, she was featured on Tyra Banks' site as a finalist for America's Next Top Model and was on the Nuvo TV reality show Model Latina.
+Maytee graduated from Miami International University for Art & Design with a bachelor's degree in Fashion Merchandise in 2010.
+In that year, she was featured on Tyra Banks' site as a finalist for America's Next Top Model.

 Maytee was also a contestant on the second season of the E!
 Network's House of DVF.

 Career

 Modeling

-As a runway model, Martinez has worked for designers such as Dior, Guess, Valentino, Carolina Herrera, Roberto Cavalli, and others.
+As a runway model, Martinez has worked for designers such as Dior, Guess, Valentino, Carolina Herrera, and Roberto Cavalli.
 She has also modeled at fashion weeks, including the Mercedes Benz Fashion Week, New York Fashion Week, and Miami International Fashion Week.